 The only reason the Around Town didn't receive a perfect 10 here is because the footbed was prone to being a bit slippery when overly wet or muddy.
 Other models, like our Editors' Choice, the Gizeh, had better footbed traction, but no other shoe provided the sheer bottom sole stickiness of the Around Town.
 The Vionic Tide II came close, but its narrower straps meant that we didn't feel quite as secure when on steep hills.

 For a less rugged, more overtly feminine look, be sure to check out the winner for this category and our Top Pick for Stylish Adventures, the OluKai Lala.
-The other two models that people loved were the Gizeh and our Best Buy winner, the Teva Olowahu.
+Other models that people loved were the Gizeh, OluKai Paniolo, and our Best Stylish Buy on a Tight Budget, the Teva Olowahu.

-Being our Top Pick for Hiking and Scrambling, we obviously feel that this shoe is a great fit for traipsing around in nature.
-We found the Around Town to have the most impressive traction of all our tested models, so it's a solid choice for anyone who needs their summer footwear to be able to keep up with an active and perhaps unpredictable lifestyle.
+We found this shoe to be a great fit for traipsing around in nature.
+It had the most impressive traction of all our tested models, so it's a solid choice for anyone who needs their summer footwear to be able to keep up with an active and perhaps unpredictable lifestyle.
 It's stylish enough to pair with a sporty dress, but not so delicate as to cause concern about getting it dirty.

 This shoe retails for $80, which means they are not cheap.
-While we think it's mostly worth the price tag if you know that you will be hiking a lot we might steer you towards a sandal with a heel strap instead of a flip-flop with an open back.
-Both Bedrock and Chaco make some impressive sandals specifically meant for heavy hiking.
-However, if you want something rugged for the crag that's also easy to take on and off, this might be the perfect hybrid and totally worth the price.
+While we think it's mostly worth the price tag if you know that you will be hiking a lot, we might steer you towards a sandal with a heel strap like the Astral Rosa instead of a flip-flop with an open back.
+Both Bedrock and Chaco also make some impressive sandals specifically meant for heavy hiking.
+However, if you want something rugged for the crag that's also easy to take on and off, this might be a great choice and worth the price.

 — Penney Garrett